 West Milwaukee is a very small village located in the state of Wisconsin.
 With a population of 4,019 people and just one neighborhood, West Milwaukee is the 193rd largest community in Wisconsin.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, West Milwaukee is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, West Milwaukee isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in West Milwaukee are a mix of both white- and blue-collar jobs.
 Overall, West Milwaukee is a village of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in West Milwaukee who work in office and administrative support (17.91%), sales jobs (12.40%), and food service (9.29%).

 Also of interest is that West Milwaukee has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, the citizens of West Milwaukee rank slightly lower than the national average.
-16.72% of adults 25 and older in West Milwaukee have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of West Milwaukee are slightly less educated than the national average of 21.84% for the average city or town: 16.72% of adults in West Milwaukee have a bachelor's degree or advanced degree

 The per capita income in West Milwaukee in 2022 was $28,102, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,408 for a family of four.
 However, West Milwaukee contains both very wealthy and poor people as well.